SDCOAdvocates/Vue-Training/docs/components/README.md

 ## Component Lifecycle

 Vue follows a pattern when working with components, from their creation to their destruction through data updates and DOM insertion.
-Here is the complete diagram :
+Here is the complete diagram:

 ![Vue Lifecycle](../assets/lifecycle.png)